 Meetings and events are not only a great way to get to know other students, but also provide opportunities to meet with recruiters from top firms.
 Members will get to interact with professionals in their field and learn about the industry through presentations, panel discussion and one-on-one networking time.

 Graduate Student Organizations

 The Doctoral Business Student Association brings business doctoral students together to coordinate both academic and social planning to make this interaction effective.
 It provides a forum for providing input to the Ph.D.
 Policy Committee on program design, academic policies and procedures and general student issue.
 Additionally, the DBSA schedules social events throughout the academic year involving doctoral students, faculty and their families.

 Master of Accounting (MAcc) Student Association

 The MAcc Association promotes camaraderie between students and coordinates both academic and social planning.
-The association provides a forum where students can share information and advice on the recruiting process, CDPA exam preparation, and other matters relevant to a graduate accounting student.
+The association provides a forum where students can share information and advice on the recruiting process, CPA exam preparation and other matters relevant to a graduate accounting student.

 Master of Business Administration (MBA) Student Association (MBAA)

 The MBA Association is a graduate student organization dedicated to improving the academic and social experience of graduate students in the College of Business.
 The association coordinates social events to promote camaraderie in the program, hosts business communication workshops and public speakers, and organizes business networking conferences.
 Additionally, the association helps to enhance the relations between current students and alumni.